SEL-Columbia/sectr-ny/README.md

 The `data_uploads/` folder holds the timeseries and assumptions spreadsheets required to run SECTR-NY.
 Each spreadhseet is named in a way that distinguishes its content.
 It is recommended that these files and filenames are left as is.

 The `scripts/` folder contains the Python files that instantiate and solve the SECTR-NY model.
 Descriptions of the files within the folder are included below.
+The code within each file is commented for interpretability.

-`main.py`: The main script for SECTR-NY.
+`scripts/main.py`: The main script for SECTR-NY.
 This is the file to run to setup and solve a SECTR-NY simulation.
 In the script, a user specifies the model configuration and some combination of  1) emissions reductions target, 2) the low-carbon electricity percent, or 3) the heating and vehicle electrification percent for the model scenario.

-`model.py`: This script defines the SECTR-NY model, a linear program representing the NYS electricity system.
+`scripts/model.py`: This script defines the SECTR-NY model, a linear program representing the NYS electricity system.

-`params.py`: This file defines parameters for the SECTR-NY including but not limited to: location-specific technology costs, existing infrastructure limits, and sectoral emissions quantities.
+`scripts/params.py`: This file defines parameters for the SECTR-NY including but not limited to: location-specific technology costs, existing infrastructure limits, and sectoral emissions quantities.

+`scripts/results_processing.py`: This script turns SECTR-NY model outputs into `.xlsx` files in `model_results/` for interpretation and evaluation.

+`utils.py`: This script contains various helper functions for the SECTR-NY model.